-Charles, Fair and Fluker bring their claims under ECOA, which applies to "creditors."
+180. Plaintiffs Carroll and Charles bring their racial discrimination claims against Walden under Title VI, which applies to recipients of federal funding, and Plaintiffs Charles and Fair bring their claims under ECOA, which applies to "creditors."
 Walden is both a creditor within the meaning of ECOA and a recipient of federal funding within the meaning of Title VI.

-183. Most Walden DBA students, including Plaintiffs Claudia Provost Charles,Tiffany Fair, and Tareion Fluker pay for their DBA tuition and fees using federal student loans.
+181. Most Walden DBA students, including Plaintiffs Claudia Provost Charles and Tiffany Fair, pay for their DBA tuition and fees using federal student loans.

-184. Walden is one of many for-profit post-secondary educational institutions in the country where students who attend are eligible to receive federal financial aid through the United States Department of Education under Title IV of the Higher Education Act of 1965.
+182. Walden is one of many for-profit post-secondary educational institutions in the country where students who attend are eligible to receive federal financial aid through the United

+States Department of Education under Title IV of the Higher Education Act of 1965.

-185. Under the federal Title IV loan programs, student loans are made directly by the United States government.
+183. Under the federal Title IV loan programs, student loans are made directly by the United States government.
 The school receives the loan proceeds and typically credits them to the student's account to pay for tuition and other charges.
 Students must repay these loans, including applicable interest, to the government.

-186. Walden refers students and prospective students applying for financial aid to the Free Application for Federal Student Aid ("FAFSA") to submit their applications, which are then received by Walden's Office of Financial Aid.
+184. Walden refers students and prospective students applying for financial aid to the Free Application for Federal Student Aid ("FAFSA") to submit their applications, which are then received by Walden's Office of Financial Aid.
 Walden processes those applications, requests additional information or documentation from applicants as needed, determines applicants' eligibility, and communicates offers to students.
 Approved loans are funded by the federal government, which transmits the funds to Walden on the students' behalf.

-187. Walden also offers payment plans, through which students can spread the cost of tuition over several months, instead of paying in full at the beginning of the semester.
+185. Walden also offers payment plans, through which students can spread the cost of tuition over several months, instead of paying in full at the beginning of the semester.

-188. Walden arranges for and participates in the extension and continuation of federal student loans to its students and prospective students through its participation in the federal financial aid program as described herein, and by referring student applicants to the federal student loan program.
+186. Walden arranges for and participates in the extension and continuation of federal student loans to its students and prospective students through its participation in the federal financial aid program as described herein, and by referring student applicants to the federal student loan program.